gamemanual0/gm0/source/docs/appendix/glossary.rst

          A 4" compliant wheel

-   Compound Gearing
-      Compound gearing refers to multiple reductions in order to transmit power from A to B. This is used when a specific reduction might be needed, or due to space issues.
-Compound gearing can be achieved by placing two :term:`gears <Gear>` or :term:`sprockets <Sprocket>` of different sizes on one :term:`shaft <Shaft>`.

    Core Hex Motor
       The Core Hex Motor, sold by REV, is different from the standard :term:`RS-555 series motors <RS-550 Series Motor>` that are generally used by FTC teams.
 It features a 90 degree orientation and does not contain an output shaft.
 Thus, teams will have to cut 5 mm hex shaft to length as needed.
 The Core Hex motor has a slow gear ratio (72:1), and is not as powerful as the RS-555 series motor.